RiskIdentDMS/spark-google-spreadsheets/README.md

 The changes which were introduced in this fork:

-1. Usage OAuth 2.0 to access Google APIs
+1. Usage OAuth 2.0 to access Google APIs;
-2. Upgrade of Spark version to 3.1.1
+2. Upgrade Spark to version 3.1.1;
-3. Miscellaneous code improvements
+3. Miscellaneous code improvements.

 # Spark Google Spreadsheets